David-McKenna/udpPacketManager/paper/paper.md

 ways of utilising the telescope hardware, such as supporting multi-mode observations [@mckb357], nor work within some constraints of the REALTA compute cluster [@realta].
 Consequently, `udpPacketManager` was built to better facilitate observations with the telescope.

-The software has supported on-going observations of the Sun, Pulsars and Rotating Radio Transients [@mckennaRRAT] in Ireland since early 2020, alongside multi-site work with Breakthrough Listen in the search for extraterrestrial life (SETI) in coordination with the Sweedish LOFAR station at Onsala since 2021 [@johnsonSETI] and observations of Jupiter in coordination with the French LOFAR station and one of the German LOFAR stations, at Postdam, in 2022 [@louisJupiter].
+The software has supported ongoing observations of the Sun, Pulsars and Rotating Radio Transients [@realta, @mckennaRRAT] in Ireland since early 2020, alongside multi-site work with Breakthrough Listen in the search for extraterrestrial life (SETI) in coordination with the Sweedish LOFAR station at Onsala since 2021 [@johnsonSETI] and observations of Jupiter in coordination with the French LOFAR station and one of the German LOFAR stations, at Postdam, in 2022 [@louisJupiter].

 # Inputs, Outputs and Metadata